Dilshan Munaweera: International career

 Munaweera has played first-class cricket for Bloomfield Cricket and Athletic Club.
 He has also played four Twenty20 Internationals for Sri Lanka.

-He represented Sri Lanka at the 2008 ICC Under-19 Cricket World Cup and at the 2010 Asian Games.
+He represented Sri Lanka at the 2008 ICC Under-19 Cricket World Cup and at the 2010 Asian Games, winning the silver medal in the cricket event at the latter event.

 Munaweera was picked up for the 3-T20Is against Australia in 2017 as a senior batsman, where many senior players were ruled out due to injuries.
 In his comeback match on 17 February 2017, Munaweera scored 29-ball 44 runs to provide a fast start to the chase.
 Sri Lanka finally won the match by 5 wickets.
 In August 2017, he was added to Sri Lanka's One Day International (ODI) squad ahead of the fourth match against India.
 He made his ODI debut on 31 August 2017 against India.
 He only scored 11 runs and Sri Lanka lost the match by 168 runs.

 In May 2018, he was one of 33 cricketers to be awarded a national contract by Sri Lanka Cricket ahead of the 2018–19 season.